Dasudian/datahub-embed-demo/README.md

 This directory contains a template project users use to create their own projects quickly for different MCUs.

-Go to one of these directories(start by STM32Fx), and you will see:
+Enter into one of these directories starting with STM32F, and you will see:

 *DATAHUB_API* directory contains all APIs, including the network and timer APIs users should implement.